Azure Redis Cache

 The standard cache tier for Azure Redis Cache provides high availability by having a primary and a replica cache.
 If a failure occurs with the primary cache, the replica cache is promoted to primary and a new replica is created and populated.
 This process is automatic and managed for you by Microsoft.

 Azure Redis Cache is easy to use.
-Just provision a cache using the new Azure Management Portal Preview and call into its end point using any client that supports Redis.
+Just provision a cache using the Microsoft Azure portal and call into its end point using any client that supports Redis.
 If you’ve used Redis before, you already know how to use Azure Redis Cache.

 Azure Redis Cache is easy to manage.
 You can also easily monitor the health and performance of your cache through the portal, and set up alerts for when certain thresholds are hit.
 When using the standard cache tier, Microsoft manages the replication of the cache for you, helping increase availability of your cache data across cache failures.